laozhou-in-germany/Chens_LMS_Public/docs/docs/ref12_journal.md

 Journaling is one of the ways to know ourselves.
-Make journaling to record our daily activities, review them, and reflect on them.
-This is going to increase self-awareness, and support us to find our dream and life goals.
+Take journaling to record our daily activities, review them, and reflect on them.
+This would increase our self-awareness, and support us to find our dream and life goals.

 Input: Daily activities.
 Output: Experience, insight and self-awareness.